-To help us play our part in this the PCC has appointed a working group whose members are: Chloë Baxter, Tom Gilbert, Laura Hackett, Craig Hunt, Harry Macdonald, and Nicholas Thurston.
+To help us play our part in this the PCC has appointed a working group whose members are: Chloë Baxter, Tom Gilbert, Laura Hackett, Harry Macdonald, and Nicholas Thurston.

 In February 2019 the PCC adopted a new environmental policy which is available below.

-We will be using the A Rocha UK Eco Church award scheme as a guide to help us: For more information visit there website: https://ecochurch.arocha.org.uk/
+We will be using the A Rocha UK Eco Church award scheme as a guide to help us: For more information visit their website: https://ecochurch.arocha.org.uk/

-We will try and keep this page up-to-date but there’ll be lots of little things we can all play a part in so do speak to one of the working group members to keep up to date.
+We will try and keep this page up-to-date but there’ll be lots of little things we can all play a part in so do speak to one of the working group members for more information.

 St Mary Bredin Environmental Policy:

 We affirm these elements of our faith:

 Through Christ, God has created an awesome and majestic cosmos to bring Him praise and glory.
 We are but one part of His created order.